 When there’s no alignment, success is not being defined by the organization.
 It’s being defined by individuals and separate ministry areas.

-Our process helps every church define their critical, foundational, and directional levels.
+Our church consulting process helps every church define their critical, foundational, and directional levels.
 Then we help you build a structure that will optimize your teams for action—so that everyone is pulling in the same direction.